+The Institute is recognized by the Department of Science and Technology, Government of India, as a Scientific and Industrial Research Organization.
+The spectrum of R&D projects undertaken by the Institute covers a wide range and research work involving field studies like Comprehensive Assessment of Management of Municipal Solid Wastes in Kolkata, Study on Improvement of Quality Management System at Naihati Works of Jenson & Nicholson (India) Ltd, Studies on route cause of fire in M/S Dhunseri Petrochemicals Ltd. etc.In recent years, IIChE has started to fund research projects, to be conducted by Members of the Institute, who are pursuing research work and academic careers.
+Some of the ongoing projects are listed in the website under the head ‘R&D’.
 The Annual Session of the Institute, popularly known as the Indian Chemical Engineering Congress (CHEMCON), is the most important event in the calendar of the IIChE.
-Held every December at one of its centres, the four-day CHEMCON features a host of events, which include memorial lectures, plenary lectures, seminars, symposia, panel discussion, exhibitions, etc. To the Indian chemical engineering fraternity in the country and abroad, CHEMCON offers the most attractive platform, ensuring four days of intensive interface with the best of brains - national and international - in chemical engineering and allied fields.
+Organised every December by one of its Regional Centres, the four-day CHEMCON features a host of events, which include lectures, seminars, symposia, panel discussion, exhibitions, etc. To the Indian chemical engineering fraternity in the country and abroad, CHEMCON offers the most attractive platform, ensuring four days of intensive interface with the best of brains - national and international - in Chemical Engineering and allied fields.

 Each year the Institute confers a large number of awards and prizes to honour eminence as well as to nurture young talents.
-These awards have been instituted with endowments from leading industry houses, media enterprise and R & D organizations.
+These awards have been instituted with endowments from leading industry houses, media enterprises and R & D organizations.
 The awardees indeed cover a wide spectrum - revered scientists, esteemed industrialists, respected academics, meritorious students and research scholars, etc.